rust-unofficial/patterns/src/functional/optics.md

 simpler.

-To explain the relevant parts of the concept, the `Serde`-API will be used as an example, as it is one that is difficult for many to to understand from simply the API documentation.
+To explain the relevant parts of the concept, the `Serde`-API will be used as an example, as it is one that is difficult for many to understand from simply the API documentation.

 In the process, different specific patterns, called Optics, will be covered.
 These are *The Iso*, *The Poly Iso*, and *The Prism*.